sapcc/hugo-documentation-templater/README.md

 #### Search

 Search engine and field in the top navigation bar is setup per default.
+Search field on the right side navigation is per default disabled.

 ## Extra information